nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

   to accomplish most of the usages of The Food Diary.

 ### Project scope
-* The system should mainly comprise the handling of Food Diary-entry addition, deletion, and listing.
+* The system should mainly comprise the handling of entry-addition, deletion, and listing for The Food Diary.
 * The system would not be responsible for features involving multiple users.

 ### Scalability requirements